Lecture outline - Introduction to physical

 - earth's history of short duration.

-- where did the water come from?
+- where did the water for the great flood come from?
 An interesting

 and valid scientific question at the time, which this cosmogeny addressed.